braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/advanced_push_options/push_action_buttons.md

 ## How to use action buttons

-Each interactive button can link to a webpage, a deep link, or open the app.
+Each interactive button can link to a webpage or a deep link or open the app.
 You can specify your push action buttons in the **On Click Behavior** section of the push message composer in the dashboard.

 ### iOS push action buttons {#ios}